This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Remove from oven and leaving cakes in the pans, cool on a cooling rack.

 - Now start the icing by combining cream and sugar in a medium saucepan.
-Cook over medium heat until sugar dissolves.
+Cook over medium heat until sugar dissolves.1 cup light brown sugar, 1 cup heavy cream

 - Continue to cook without stirring until a candy thermometer reads 220.
-Remove from heat and whisk in remaining ingredients until chocolate melts and frosting is smooth.
+Remove from heat and add butter, chocolates, corn syrup and vanilla extract, whisking until frosting is smooth.1/2 cup butter, 5 oz unsweetened chocolate, 3 oz semi-sweet chocolate, 2 tbsp dark corn syrup, 1 tsp vanilla extract

 - Refrigerate icing for 1-1 1/2 hours until the icing is thick enough to spread over the cake.